ChronAb/Achron-EX/README.md

 Achron, EX mod, Distribution files

 Instructions for installing the Achron, EX mod:
 1. Make or install a fresh copy of un-modified Achron v1.7.0.0.
-(Achron EX will make some parts of the Achron unplayable: in particular the campaign.
+(Achron EX will make some parts of the game unplayable: in particular the campaign.
 So it is best to make a dedicated copy of the game just for the mod.)
 2. Find the main directory for your new copy of Achron.
 3. (Optional) Rename the directory as Achron_EX (or whatever name you want).
 4. (Optional) If you got your copy of the game from Steam and you are using Windows, consider replacing Achron.exe with the Achron.exe file from this repository.
 This will let you play the mod without having to log into Steam.